 Bill came into the Wood's Christian Home in 1953.
 He was six years old.
 He arrived with a brother and two sisters.
 His youngest sister was adopted and moved away soon after their arrival.
 The other sister and his brother stayed with him.
 Bill left the home in 1964, when he would have been sixteen.
-That was when the notorious Engelke was upper boy's supervisor.
-(A pedophile and sadist.)
-Billy was a witnesses at trial.
-There are many references to Billy in the Grad, the school yearbook.
-He was much liked by us all.
-Billy looked like this while he was at the home.
+That was around the time when the notorious Engelke was upper boy's supervisor.
+Bill was one of the witnesses at trial.
+There are many references to Bill in the Grad, the school yearbook.
+I will see if I can hunt some of those up and add here later.
+Bill looked like this while he was at the home.

 After leaving the home, Bill got involved with the Calgary, Alberta mountain climbing community.
 Here is an account from the Alberta Sports History Library, Mountaineering and Climbing timeline 1970-79 as to the impact he had: "Calgarian Billy Davidson astounds climbers in the Yosemite Valley by making an early ascent of North America Wall on El Capitan in 1970.
 Over the next four years, Davidson brings extreme aid climbing to the Rockies, creating such routes as CMC Wall (1972) and Yellow Edge (1974) on Yamnuska, Iron Suspender on Wakonda Buttress (1971), and the north face of Gibraltar Mountain (1971)."
-Recently, Pat Morrow, (...the first person to climb the seven highest summits on the world's seven continents in 1986) said this about Bill, "I was seventeen when I first met Billy, in the bar at the Empress hotel where the Calgary Mountaineering Club hung out.
-I never did get the Wimb with him, but enjoyed his stories in the pub and admired his fearless approach to what amounted to the hardest test pieces of the day, done in an understated manner befitting a member of the CMC."
-Pat kindly provided this photo of Billy, on an approach to the Yamnuska wall and wearing his homemade pack..
-The plastic shield on top for protection when hauling up faces.
+Recently, Pat Morrow, (...the first person to climb the seven highest summits on the world's seven continents in 1986) said this about Bill, "I was seventeen when I first met Billy, in the bar at the Empress hotel where the Calgary Mountainering Club hung out.
+I never did get to climb with him, but enjoyed his stories in the pub and admired his fearless approach to what amounted to the hardest test pieces of the day, done in an understated manner befitting a member of the CMC."
+Pat kindly provided this photo of Billy, on an approach to the Yamnuska wall and wearing his homemade packsack:

-Here is another, which portrays Billy - on the right - engaged in the rescue of an injured climber on the Guide's Route towards the east end of Mount Rundle.
-The unfortunate busted both kneecaps.
+Here is another, which portrays Billy - on the right - engaged in the rescue of an injured climber: